LR 424 is open on a drop-in and limited appointment basis to Sierra College students and staff.

 For Faculty and Staff

-Faculty may print class sets of the Term Paper Handbook for MLA, APA, CSE, or Chicago style, as well as any of our handouts, which can be found by clicking Materials on the navigation bar under Writing Center.
+Faculty may print class sets of the Term Paper Handbook for MLA, APA, CSE, or Chicago style, as well as any of our handouts, which can be found by clicking Handouts on the navigation bar under Writing Center.

 Faculty and staff may receive assistance with their writing questions.